 Can't find what you want in Manderino resources?
 There are two primary ways to get materials from other libraries.

-BOOKS ONLY: Use E-ZBorrow to locate and request books (not articles) from about 50 academic libraries in PA, WV, NJ, and NY.
+BOOKS ONLY: Use E-ZBorrow to locate and request books (not articles) from more than 50 academic libraries in PA, WV, NJ, and NY.
 Requesting is simple, online, and the books are sent to Manderino Library in just a few days.

 Our Course Reserves system makes class-specific information available to your students.
 Physical items are loaned for 90 minutes, enabling timely access by everyone in the class.

 SCANNED ITEMS: Physical items (e.g., articles, book chapters) that meet copyright rules can be scanned to PDF files and made available within the electronic course reserve system.